How to Use This Guide

 (base) $ cd env-management-demo

-environment for your project
+2. Create a new mamba environment for your project

 (base) $ mamba create -n env-management-demo -c conda-forge python